fend25/react-ts-less-boilerplate/README.md

  - in dev mode: full HMR and modern approach
  - in build mode: optimized build
  - bundle analyzing included
+ - ready example of work with images and fonts (provided font and image weight just 10Kb)
+ - ready example of tests
+ -
  - polyfills are included (core-js/stable)
  - regenerator runtime is not needed because typescript compiles async-await itself
  - neat config without spaghetti